Myelodysplastic Syndromes: The Basics

 Diagnosis of MDS

-Your provider will ask you about your medical history and perform a complete physical exam.
+Your provider will ask you about your medical history and do a physical exam.
 Blood tests including a complete blood count and peripheral blood smear will be done to check your blood counts.
 A bone marrow biopsy will also be done.
-There are many different types of MDS and these tests will help determine the type you have.
+There are many types of MDS and these tests will help you find out the type you have.

 Treatment

-The goal of treating MDS is to manage symptoms of low blood cell counts and to keep the disease from becoming leukemia.
-Because of this, there are a number of treatments.
+The goal of treating MDS is to help manage symptoms of low blood cell counts and to keep the disease from becoming leukemia.
+There are some treatments for MDS, such as:

 • Red blood cell and platelet transfusions.

-• Medications called growth factors that can help maintain some blood counts without transfusions.
+• Medications called growth factors that help maintain some blood counts without transfusions.

 • Chemotherapy, both in low and high doses.